 As he likes to say, ‘not dead, can’t quit’.

-Chris uses both traditional and modern carbide tools and owns four lathes – a Record Power, an Axminster AT1416, Axminster AH1218VS, and an Axminster Precision Pro.
+Chris uses both traditional and modern carbide tools and owns three lathes – an Axminster AT1416, Axminster AH1218VS, and an Axminster Precision Pro.
 To make it easier to operate his lathe Chris has a custom foot switch.

 Chris is an Ambassador for Speed of Sight, a charity close to his heart which provides driving experiences for blind and disabled people.
 As well as valeting the track cars, Chris makes bespoke hand made pens and keyrings for the charity’s online shop.